 Computer Programming Club

-The computer programming club will use a game design program called unreal engine 4.
+This club will use a game design program called Unreal Engine 4.
 One meeting per week will be devoted to designing levels and testing them.
 A second meeting would be devoted playing the levels and playing other kids' levels.

 The debate club will learn to argue with rules.
 Competing internally and then perhaps branching out to debate other schools, student will learn the how to construct an argument in a limited amount of time.

 Diversity ClubThis club will meet periodically to discuss diversity on our campus and ways to become more inclusive.